Rookout/docs/docs/rules-status.md

 This can be caused by any of the following reasons:

+#### No Applications
-- You have no applications connected to the current [project](projects.md).
+You have no applications connected to the current [project](projects.md).
 This is common for Serverless and batch applications which are invoked on demand.

+#### Wrong Source File
-- The source file you used the set the breakpoint is not loaded in any of the applications in the current [project](projects.md).
+The source file you used the set the breakpoint is not loaded in any of the applications in the current [project](projects.md).

+#### (JVM) No Code
-- `JVM` you have set the breakpoint on a line that has no executable code associated with it.
+You have set the breakpoint on a line that has no executable code associated with it.

+#### (JVM) No Debug Information
-- `JVM` you have compiled your classes without debug information. `Gradle` compiles with debug information by default but `ant` and `javac` do not.
+You have compiled your classes without debug information. `Gradle` compiles with debug information by default but `ant` and `javac` do not.

+#### (Node) No Source Maps
-- `Node` you are using a transpiled application without including [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
+You are using a transpiled application without including [source maps](https://developer.mozilla.org/en-US/docs/Tools/Debugger/How_to/Use_a_source_map).
 Rookout has strong source map [support](rooks-setup.md).

+#### (Python/Node) Code is in a Dependency
-- `Python`/`Node` you are debugging a package deployed as a depedency.
+You are debugging a package deployed as a depedency.
 This requires setting up your source repository [accordingly](source-repos.md#debugging-packages).

+#### (Python/Node) Different File Layout
-- `Python`/`Node` file paths are changed between source repository and deployment.
+File paths are changed between source repository and deployment.
 This requires setting up your source repository [accordingly](source-repos.md#source-path-matching).

 ## Active Breakpoint (Green)